waltervh/BornAgain-website/content/documentation/sample-models/miscellaneous/accessing-simulation-results/index.md

 +++
-title = "Accessing simulation results - example" weight = 10
+title = "Accessing simulation results" weight = 10
 +++

-### Accessing simulation results - example
+### Accessing simulation results

 This is an extended example for the further treatment of simulation results: accessing the results, plotting, cropping, slicing and exporting.
 This serves as a supporting example to the [Accessing simulation results
 ]({{% ref-tutorial "accessing-simulation-results/index.md" %}}) tutorial.